wumm-project/Seminar-W21/Lecture/README.md

 * Cooperative practices and their development
 * Conditions of possibility of action in civil society

-## January 20: Cooperative action and digital transformation
+## January 06: On a theory of Cooperative action

 __Learning Objectives__: